LearnOnDemandSystems/docs/tms/tms-administrators/classes/virtual-meetings/vmh-comparison.md

 - Once a student selects the Enter Classroom button, they may need to load software prior to entering the meeting.

-- Students and Instructors may not be identified with their TMS username when they enter a Zoom meeting.
+- Students and Instructors may not be identified with their Skillable TMS username when they enter a Zoom meeting.
 This depends on how Zoom identifies them; different factors include if they have attended a Zoom meeting before, the username on their devise, or using multiple instructors in a class.

 - If the host exits or is bumped out of the meeting without ending it, someone else will be promoted to host.
 The new host is set with no regard for whether or not the user is an instructor.